GrieferAtWork/KOSmk4/readme.md

 	- pci
 		- Required for detecting IDE ports
 	- ide (ata)
-		- Support for DMA, LBA48 and LBA28 addressing (preferring DMA)
+		- Support for DMA, LBA48, LBA28 and CHS addressing (preferring DMA)
 			- This is real DMA support I might note, as in "Hey, IDE.
 Copy sector 123 to memory location XYZ and tell me when your done"
 	- USB
 		- controllers